AdnanAKhan/Deeplearning-hw1/readme.md

 Step 1 : Create virtual env using pip and the available requirement.txt (in case of local setup)

-Step 2 : Make sure the 'raw_image_dir' class variable points to appropriate image folder.
+Step 2 : Make sure the 'raw_image_dir' class variable (LocalizationDataset class in model/data_loader.py) points to appropriate image folder.
 In case you are running the code in any linux machine use '/import/helium-share/staff/ywang/comp7950/images'.

 Step 3 : Create dataset by executing build_dataset.py. this class loads the training dataset into train.txt, val.txt (80:20 split)